Brandon Scott wins Democratic nomination for Baltimore mayor

 If he is elected in November, he will have to address substandard public schools, crumbling low-income neighborhoods, declining population, and a homicide rate that is on pace to match last year’s 348 killings despite stay-at-home directives prompted by the coronavirus pandemic.

 “Our city stands at a crossroads.
 Baltimore will only move forward as a city united, not divided,” Scott said in a statement Tuesday.
 “It will take all of us to build a city that is safe, equitable, and accountable.
-As a son of Baltimore, I could not be more honored to lead our great city in this critical moment and carry the work forward with you. ”
+As a son of Baltimore, I could not be more honored to lead our great city in this critical moment and carry the work forward with you.”

 Scott will also have to work to restore people’s trust in local government.
 This was the first election since Catherine Pugh resigned as mayor last year amid investigations into the lucrative sales of her self-published children’s books.
 Pugh pleaded guilty to federal conspiracy and tax evasion charges and was sentenced to three years in prison in February.